 How to Achieve Nationwide 2-day Shipping

-Obviously, shipping isn’t free, and e-commerce sellers must decide how to offer competitive shipping guarantees without depleting their margins.
+Obviously, shipping isn’t free and Shopify shipping app will be the choice in our case.
+E-commerce sellers must decide how to offer competitive shipping guarantees without depleting their margins.
 Most merchants choose one of the following 4 pricing models for e-commerce shipping.

 - Flat rate: This pricing model takes an average of delivery costs of all delivery costs to apply the same shipping charge on all deliveries, regardless of the customer’s location.
 For example, a company with a single distribution center on the East Coast may find that their average shipment costs $10, so they will charge a $10 flat rate shipping fee whether the customer is ordering from New York or California.
 This method is a bit of a gamble.
 It risks alienating customers in your closest vicinity and doesn’t account for an influx in demand in more expensive markets.

 - Incorporate shipping costs into product pricing: This model is also based on average shipping costs, and its greatest risk is pricing you out of competition with other sellers with optimized fulfillment networks.

 - Offer free shipping after a spend threshold: This model is a great way to increase the Average Order Value (AOV) and offset your fulfillment costs per shipment.
 It could, however, be a deterrent to first-time customers who want to try out your product at a perceived lower risk.
 Customers trying a new product may want to start with a smaller order size but don’t want to be treated differently than customers making a large purchase.
 In fact, 72% of e-commerce shoppers expect to receive the same delivery experience regardless of the size of their purchase